 Cookham was inhabited by ancient Britons, Romans and Saxons, and in the Doomsday Book is listed as containing ‘32 villagers, 21 cottages, 4 slaves, 2 mills, 2 fisheries and woodland at 100 pigs’.
 In 1140, a Norman church was built on the site of Holy Trinity Church, Cookham.
 There is a memorial stone to the artist Sir Stanley Spencer in the graveyard.

 Spencer was born in 1891 in a Victorian semi-detached house called Fernley in Cookham High Street.
 He lived and worked from 1944 to 1959 in a house called Cliveden View (passed on this walk) and attended services at the Wesleyan Chapel in the High Street which is now the Stanley Spencer Gallery (tel 01628 471 885).
 From Easter to October the gallery is open daily 10.30am to 5.30pm; in winter, Saturday, Sunday and bank holidays only, from 11am to 5pm.
-There is a small admission fee.
+There is an admission fee (2017) of £6.00 .

 The grade I listed Cliveden was built in 1851 in Italianate style by architect Charles Barry for the 2nd Duke of Sutherland and was later owned by the Waldorf and Astor family.
 From the 1920s it became the centre of high society, culminating with the notorious Profumo affair in the early 1960s.
 The house is now a luxury 5-star hotel.
 The grounds, now owned by the National Trust (tel 01494 755 562), were laid out by John Fleming in 1855 and contain an extensive collection of sculptures.
-There is limited access to parts of the house and its chapel on Thursdays and Sundays, April to October, cost £9.
-The gardens are open daily from 11am until 5.30pm (summer), 5pm (spring and autumn) and 4pm (winter); cost £8 (£3 in winter).
+There is limited access to parts of the house and its chapel on Thursdays and Sundays, by guided tour only, April to October, cost £2.
+The gardens are open daily from 11am until 5.30pm (summer), 5pm (spring and autumn) and 4pm (winter); admission fee (2017) £13.00.

 |Travel||Take the train nearest to 10am from Paddington Station to Cookham, changing at Maidenhead .
 Journey time 48-58 minutes.
 If you plan to have a very early lunch stop at Cookham Dean on the short Circular Walk, leave an hour later.
 There are four trains an hour back from Maidenhead (two on Sundays).
 Journey time 44 minutes.
 Return trains from Cookham are hourly.
 Buy a day return to Cookham.|